Tomorrow, The Pretty Things, The Pink Fairies interview with John Alder (Twink)

-You worked with legendary Mark Wirtz who decided to work with a band that he enjoyed The In Crowd.
-During these time your changed your name to Tomorrow.
+You worked with legendary producer Mark Wirtz.
+You changed your name to Tomorrow.
 Why?

 The In Crowd was basically a soul band and a more exciting scene was emerging, FLOWER POWER, HAPPENINGS & FESTIVALS which we decided that we would be a part of.
 We changed our music, visual image & name.
-I said NOW & "Junior" said TOMORROW and that was it.
+I said NOW and ‘Junior’ said TOMORROW and that was it.
 TOMORROW had arrived.

-In 1968 you released an amazing self titled LP.
-What do you remember of recording the LP?
+What do you remember of recording the album?

-What I remember about recording the Tomorrow LP is being excited about recording it at Abbey Rd, St. Johns Wood, London and being there at the same time as The Beatles were recording Sgt Pepper.........!
+What I remember about recording the Tomorrow LP is being excited about recording it at Abbey Road, St. Johns Wood, London and being there at the same time as The Beatles were recording Sgt Pepper…!
 The engineers were amazing in particular Geoff Emmerick.
-We had some great times at Abbey Rd. with The Beatles, The Shadows, The Monkees popping in from time to time to see how we were doing.
+We had some great times at Abbey Road with The Beatles, The Shadows, The Monkees popping in from time to time to see how we were doing.
 We freaked the studio out with a psychedelic light show and plants for ambiance.

-The only concept we had for the album to make a psychedelic album.
+The only concept we had for the album is to make a ‘psychedelic album’.